palaa159/Docs/FAQ/04-PaymentFAQ.md

 Postal/zip code*:

-Tax ID (if purchasing on behalf of a tax-exempt institution):
+Tax ID or VAT (if purchasing on behalf of a tax-exempt institution):

 ##When will my credit card be charged?